707 W. Milwaukee Ave.

 For people in need – whether it’s a child with an intellectual or developmental disability, someone who has a mental health condition or a person with a substance use disorder – getting the right assistance is the key to helping them thrive.
-That’s where the Detroit Wayne Mental Health Authority comes in.
+That’s where the Detroit Wayne Integrated Health Network, formerly known as the Detroit Wayne Mental Health Authority, comes in.

-“We are a safety net for about 80,000 people in Detroit and Wayne County,” says Willie Brooks, President & CEO of the Detroit Wayne Mental Health Authority, which works with over 400 Providers to offer an array of support and services to those in need.
+“We are a safety net for about 75,000 people in Detroit and Wayne County,” says Willie Brooks, President & CEO of the Detroit Wayne Integrated Health Network, which works with over 400 Providers to offer an array of support and services to those in need.

-When it comes to care, the Detroit Wayne Mental Health Authority aims at helping the whole person with his or her overall needs.
+When it comes to care, Detroit Wayne aims at helping the whole person with his or her overall needs.
 To do so, they’ve adopted five pillars of holistic care, Brooks says, which includes social, economic, spiritual, physical and behavioral.

 “We’re trying to look at a person from a holistic point of view,” he says.
 “We try very hard to focus on the individual and their needs.
 We talk a lot about inclusion.
 We use people-first language.”

-That’s because the Detroit Wayne Mental Health Authority realizes that people are more than just their disabilities and struggles.
+That’s because the Detroit Wayne Integrated Health Network realizes that people are more than just their disabilities and struggles.
 “We look at ability and focus on resources that will make the person successful as a citizen in their community,” says Brooks.

-Helping those with opioid addiction is among the many services offered through the Detroit Wayne Mental Health Authority.
+Helping those with opioid addiction is among the many services offered through the Detroit Wayne Integrated Health Network.

 “The opioid epidemic is across the nation and, certainly here in Wayne County, it seems the numbers are increasing – and a lot of that has to do with the availability of drugs to teens and seniors,” Brooks says.
 “It can become a very deadly addictive.”

-In an effort to help the community, the Authority trains people (first responders, law enforcement and community groups, to name a few) on how to administer Narcan, which is an opioid overdose reversal.
+In an effort to help the community, Detroit Wayne trains people (first responders, law enforcement and community groups, to name a few) on how to administer Narcan, which is an opioid overdose reversal.

-For those with mental illness, which impacts nearly 1 in 5 adults, according to the National Institute of Mental Health, Mental Health First-Aid Training is offered.
-People interested in this training simply need to reach out to the Detroit Wayne Mental Health Authority to schedule a time for the session.
+For those with mental illness, which impacts nearly 1 in 5 adults, according to the National Institute of Mental Health, Mental Health First Aid Training is offered.
+People interested in this training simply need to reach out to the Detroit Wayne Integrated Health Network to schedule a time for the session.

 “That is a comprehensive, eight hour course for anybody to recognize the signs of possible depression and suicide,” he says.

-In addition to care for adults, the Authority offers a comprehensive children’s program.
+In addition to care for adults, the Detroit Wayne Integrated Health Network offers a comprehensive children’s program.
 This means its experts are heavily involved in the schools, too, where they work with at-risk youth and families.